-Partnerships and business entities treated as partnerships are considered pass-through entities (see UC §59-10-1402(9)) and, for tax years beginning on or after Jan.
+Partnerships and business entities treated as partnerships are considered pass-through entities (see UC §59-10-1402(10)) and, for tax years beginning on or after Jan.
 1, 2009, are required to withhold Utah income tax on all nonresident individual partners, and on all resident business and nonresident business partners.
-These partners are collectively referred to as passthrough entity taxpayers (see UC §59-10-1402(10)).
-A partnership is not required to withhold on a partner that is exempt from tax under UC §59-7-102(1)(a) or §59-10-104.1, orthe partnership is a plan under IRC Sections 401, 408 or 457 and is not required to file a return under UC Chapter 7, or is a publicly traded partnership as defined under UC §59-1403.2(1)(b)(iv).
+These partners are collectively referred to as pass-through entity taxpayers (see UC §59-10-1402(11)).
+A partnership is not required to withhold on a partner that is exempt from tax under UC §59-7-102(1)(a) or §59-10-104.1, or if the pass-through entity is a plan under IRC Sections 401, 408 or 457 and is not required to file a return under UC Chapter 7, or is a publicly traded partnership as defined under UC §59-10-1403.2(1)(b)(iv).

 Utah imposes a 5 percent withholding tax on all Utah business and nonbusiness income derived from or connected with Utah sources and attributable to pass-through entity taxpayers.
-The partnership may reduce this withholding by any mineral production withholding tax and previous passthrough entity withholding tax allocated to the partner.
+The partnership may reduce this withholding by any mineral production withholding tax and previous pass-through entity withholding tax allocated to the partner.
 This withholding tax must be paid to the Tax Commission by the original due date of the return, without regard to extensions.

-The calculation of the required Utah withholding tax is done on Schedule N. See the instructions for Schedule N on page 21 for more details.
+The calculation of the required Utah withholding tax is done on Schedule N. See the instructions for Schedule N in this book for more details.